-- Left to cool on a wire rack
+- Leave to cool on a wire rack.

 Bloggers Around the World is celebrating all things British this month, so although Cornwall would love to be its very own country, it does at the moment contribute its saffron buns to British cuisine.
 This is a monthly event from Chris of Cooking Around the World.

-Not only did the flour come from Cotehele Mill, but the recipe did too.
+Not only did the flour come from Cotehele Mill, but the original recipe did too.
 I am thus submitting it to Shop Local with Elizabeth’s Kitchen.